orbcode/orbuculum/orbtrace/README.md

 Current testing status;

  * Tested on ICE40HX8K at 1, 2 & 4 bit depths
+ * Tested against Rising Edge and Falling edge synced flows
  * Tested with STM32F427 CPU running at 16MHz & 160MHz.
+ * Tested with NRF5340 running at 32MHz

  * Needs testing at higher speeds and on more CPUs
  * Needs testing on HX1K